mrdemonbkgit/podomoro-app/README.md

 ## How to Use

+1. **Customize your settings** (optional): Click the ⚙️ settings icon to customize timer durations
-1. Click **Start** to begin a 25-minute work session
+2. Click **Start** to begin a work session (25 minutes by default)
-2. When the timer completes, you'll hear a notification sound
+3. When the timer completes, you'll hear a notification sound
-3. The timer automatically switches to a 5-minute break
+4. The timer automatically switches to a break (5 minutes by default)
-4. After 4 work sessions, you'll get a 15-minute long break
+5. After completing the configured number of work sessions (4 by default), you'll get a long break (15 minutes by default)
-5. Use **Pause** to temporarily stop the timer
+6. Use **Pause** to temporarily stop the timer
-6. Use **Reset** to return to the initial work session
+7. Use **Reset** to return to the initial work session
+8. Your settings and timer state persist across page refreshes

 ## Project Structure